 The most notable advantage of SEM is that it allows you to place your ads in front of people who are motivated to make a purchase.
 You won’t find this advantage with any other form of marketing.

 SEM differs from SEO in that you pay for the placement of your ads.
 You literally pay Google or another search engine to put your ad in front of people who perform searches for the keywords you bid on.

 With SEO, you don’t pay Google to give you high search engine rankings.
-Instead, it’s come for free via the creation of relevant, quality content.
-As long as search engines deem your content as more relevant and of higher quality than your competitors, your content will appear first on SERPs.
+Instead, you secure a ranking for free via the creation of relevant, quality content.
+As long as search engines deem your content to be more relevant and of higher quality than your competitors, your content will appear first on SERPs.

-So, the basic difference between SEO and SEM is that one is paid and one isn’t.
+So the basic difference between SEO and SEM is that one is paid and one isn’t.
 You increase brand awareness with SEM by paying for it.
-SEO comes free of charge … well, kind of.
-Check out this Forbes article to learn more about the cost of SEO.
+SEO comes free of charge…well, kind of.
+Here’s a Forbes article that will help you learn more about the cost of SEO.

 How Do Keywords Impact SEM?

 Keywords are at the center of SEM.
 When a person enters a keyword into a search box, the search engine crawls every piece of content on the internet to find the ones that are the most relevant.
 This means you have to bid on the right keywords to achieve high ROIs with SEM.
 And don’t forget that SEM can be expensive.
 Some keywords go for several dollars per click.

 A comprehensive keyword management strategy is crucial to SEM.
 You have to pinpoint which keywords are most relevant to your brand.
 You can use the Keywords Everywhere tool to do this.
 All you do is type a keyword that’s relevant to your business into the search engine.
 Let’s use our brand as an example.
 Since we excel in visual content, we will type “visual content” into the Google search box.